 The Institute determines if an arrangement is a lease at inception.
-Operating leases are included as right-of-use (ROU) assets and lease liability in the statement of financial position.
-The Institute did not have any finance leases for the years ended December 31, 2023 and 2022.
+Operating leases are included as right-of-use (ROU) assets and lease liability in the statements of financial position.
+The Institute did not have any finance leases for the years ended December 31, 2024 and 2023.